 - Always look for the Fairtrade logo.
 Fairtrade certification aims to ensure that a product has been produced without the use of child labour.

 - Read the label: buy tea that has been sourced from an ethical supply chain.
 Ask the company if you are not sure.

-- Search for ethical tea online or click to see the 2021 winners of our Tea and Health Tea categories.
+- Search for ethical tea online or click to see the 2023 winners of our Tea Wellbeing category.